Here are the basic steps for Rocket Scientists:

 “Wilderness regions” is written in these pages only in a generic sense, and not as it applies to National Wilderness areas or National Parks.
 National Wilderness Areas carry well-intended restrictions within their boundaries.
 After any time capsule adventure on public or private lands, it remains important that… apart from your camouflaged capsule… you Leave No Visible Trace Behind.

 You could always store a time capsule on a dusty shelf in your cellar.
 But what fun is that?
 If you’ve come this far, we know you’re not a dull person.
 Creating a wilderness adventure for future family members is not like aging wine.
 It’s doing something your friends and neighbors have never even thought of attempting.

-If you were going to take time to prepare a time capsule either for your own family outing this summer or for your kids (or grand-kids!) to retrieve later, why would you risk discovery and loss of your small treasures with poor placement, inadequate security, or incorrect choice of container?
+If you were going to take time to prepare a time capsule either for your own family outing this summer or for your kids (or grand-kids!) to retrieve later, why would you risk discovery and loss of your small treasures with poor placement, inadequate security, or incorrect choice of a container?
 You’ll find great solutions for all these issues in the pages that follow.

 If you find the idea of a wilderness time capsule adventure intriguing, let’s continue!